 Criteria: A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements of the financial statements on a timely basis.
 Auditing standards define a material weakness as a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the County's financial statements will not be prevented, or detected and corrected, on a timely basis.

 Condition: During our audit, we identified material adjustments that resulted in significant changes to the County's financial statements.

-Context: The inability to detect significant misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.
+Context: The inability to detect material misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.
+The adjustments were found during the audit; however, independent external auditors cannot be considered part of Itasca County's internal control.

-Effect: Material audit adjustments were necessary make reclassifications of fund balance and adjust cash balances.
+Effect: Material audit adjustments were necessary to properly present financial statement amounts.
 The following adjustments were reviewed and approved by management and are reflected in the County's financial statements:

-- An audit adjustment was made in the Unorganized Towns Road and Bridge Special Revenue Fund to correct a client entry that was posted to cash instead of expenditures.
-Assets decreased by \$901,414, and expenditures were increased by \$901,414. - An audit adjustment was made in the Forfeited Tax Special Revenue Fund to reclassify fund balance of \$1,087,109 to restricted for land replacement.
+- An audit adjustment was made in the Forest Resources Special Revenue Fund to correct a client entry that was posted to tax revenue instead of an offset to expenditures.
+Revenues and expenditures were both decreased by \$1,261,627. - An audit adjustment was made in the Capital Projects Fund to record an additional payable.
+Accounts payable and expenditures were both increased by \$101,510. - An audit adjustment was made in the Forfeited Tax Special Revenue Fund to correct a client entry that overstated future settlements due to other governments.
+Deferred inflows of resources unavailable was increased by \$978,064 and due to other governments was decreased by \$978,064.